 After taking a controlling stake a few years ago, Disney is expected to buy the rest of Hulu.

 In 2022, WarnerMedia (which owns HBO Max) merged with Discovery (which owns Discovery+), creating Warner Bros.
 Discovery.
 Then, there were talks about HBO Max and Discovery+ joining forces as a single platform.

 The list goes on.

 Most mergers and acquisitions focus on how the content lineup will change, what these freshly ramped-up media companies can offer consumers, and which player will likely take the biggest piece of the pie.

-But the real driving force behind the streaming wars is the ability for media and tech companies to reach audiences.
+But the real driving force behind the streaming wars is the ability of media and tech companies to reach audiences.
 It’s proving to be a winning combination.

-After NewFronts, Hulu to Embrace the Binge
+Hulu Embraces the Binge

 “We’re trying to recognize that the viewer experience in on-demand viewing is different from traditional TV, and we should and must evolve the ad experience,” Peter Naylor, Hulu’s SVP of Ad Sales Peter, told AdWeek in an interview.

-They can offer a longer ad to watch the third or fourth episode in a binge completely ad free.
+They can offer a longer ad to watch the third or fourth episode in a completely ad-free binge.
 Or they can hit a binging viewer with a relevant creative — like offering food delivery.

 The streaming service dubbed this new ad format ‘television’s first binge advertising experience.’